Metropolitan Police (Receiver) Act 1861: Section 4

-This section was repealed by section 1(1) of, and Group 3 of Part I of the Schedule to, the Statute Law (Repeals) Act 1986.

 The words "after the passing of this Act" and "the Governor and Company of" were repealed by section 1 of, and the Schedule to, the Statute Law Revision Act 1892.

 Section 5

 So much of this section as relates to any police court was repealed by section 5 of, and the Schedule to, the Metropolitan Police Court (Buildings) Act 1871, "without prejudice to anything done or suffered, or any right acquired or accrued before the passing of this Act".
-The words from "and may purchase" onwards were repealed by section 1(1) of, and Group 3 of Part I of the Schedule to, the Statute Law (Repeals) Act 1986.

 Section 6

 This section was repealed by section 36 of, and the Fourth Schedule to the Police Act 1890, subject to the proviso in section 36.

 Section 7

 This section was repealed by section 147(1) of, and Part IV of the Second Schedule to, the Local Government Act 1948, subject to the provisions of section 147.

 This section to "enacted that", and the word "that" before "the certificate", were repealed by section 1 of, and the Schedule to, the Statute Law Revision Act 1892.